The realization space of an unstable coalgebra: Cosimplicial spaces

 where the last object is of type $K(C,0)$.
 It is easy to see that this functor defines a homotopy inverse to the obvious map induced by $\sk_2 H_*(L(C,0)) \to H_*(L(C,0))$.
 Then the result follows by passing to the appropriate components.

 (b) Let

 be the classifying spaces of the categories

-respectively, where $\twoheadrightarrow$ denotes the property that the map induces up to isomorphism the canonical projection on $\pi^0$ (see Remark \ref{Representability of L(C,n)-2}).
+respectively, where $\twoheadrightarrow$ denotes the property that the map induces up to isomorphism the canonical projection on $\pi^0$ (see Proposition \ref{Representability of L(C,n)-2}).
 The results of Appendix \ref{DK-theory} (Theorem \ref{calculus-with-moduli-spaces}) show that there is a homotopy fiber sequence

 The functor $\sk_2 H_*$ defines a map from this homotopy fiber sequence to the associated homotopy fiber sequence of $K$-objects:

 which, by (a), is a weak equivalence on base spaces and fibers.
 The result then follows from Proposition \ref{Moduli of K(C,k)}(b).